cavalen/vlab-azure/README.md

 ### Part 2: Configure your Azure Credentials.

-You need your Subscription ID, Client ID, Secret and Tenant ID.
+You need your Azure Subscription ID, Client ID, Secret and Tenant ID.

 Create or edit the file `$HOME/.azure/credentials` with the following syntax and using your account info: